 I've had an inkling to play CO2 for over a year now, ever since an environmentalist friend of mine got all excited about it, as it was a crossing of two of his passions.

-Not like, wanted wanted to play it, but if the opportunity arose, I would most definitely check it out.
-Who can say “No” to a new worker placement game?
-Well, probably a lot of people, but I can’t.
+wanted to play it, but if the opportunity arose, I would most definitely check it out.
+Who can say "No" to a new worker placement game?
+Well, probably a lot of people, but I can't.

 It took a year, but the opportunity finally arose.
 So I got to sit down and play CO2 with 4 others and it did not disappoint.
 Or rather, it did at first, but then it got better.
 You see, everybody plays as different corporations trying to trying to stave off the environmental death of the world by building environmentally friendly power plants.
 The person with the most points at the end wins, but if you collectively don't build the green plants fast enough, then polluting plants get built instead to accommodate a growing population, and if enough polluting plants get built, carbon emissions rise to high, and the game ends with no winner.

 I have mixed feeling about this semi-cooperative "everybody loses" mechanic, but, for the most part, they are negative feelings.
 CO2 is a pretty heavy and tactical Euro game.
 There are a lot of moving parts and a lot of planning to be done.
 When you're in the thick of it, proposing and building power plants, doing your part to cut down on carbon emissions and getting as many points as you can in the process, you don't want some big, fat FAIL sign to suddenly drop on the board and end the game, totally negating all the thinking and plotting you had done up to that point.
 And all because some other people weren't doing their job and getting their plants up and running.

 Here are all the reasons it doesn't work:

 - It is largely out of your control.
 You can be, like, "Hey, guys, we should really build more plants this turn, yeah?" but that's about it.
 If other people aren't doing it, then that is that.